 Many changes have been made in this DPD as compared to the previously funded DPD primarily in response to peer reviewer comments and lead agency suggestions.
 Reorganization of the KAYAW has been suggested to make it more efficient and effective.
-One full-time certified teacher would have one half of her duties specifically dedicated to the coordination and implementation of the project.
-The other half of this staff person's duties correlated well with the overall objectives and goals of KAYAW.
+One full-time certified teacher would have one third of her duties specifically dedicated to the coordination and implementation of the project.
+The other half of this staff person's duties correlates well with the overall objectives and goals of KAYAW.
 The need for better island-wide communication will be met with a monthly newsletter that will be distributed through the region.
 Site coordinators and student participants will be contracted for their continued services through the summer months when school is not in session so that continuity of monitoring and communication will not be broken.
 The KAYAW students and adult participants will host an annual gathering focusing on TEK documentation and ecological assessments of each community of the Kodiak Archipelago.
 Publication and distribution of TEK documentation will be integrated into the KIBSD oral history magazine that is bi-annually distributed.
 Henry Huntington will continue his involvement as a TEK consultant, providing training for students and KAYAW tribes.
+Because a number of the original projects KAYAW worked with have no longer been funded by their sources, and because there is an on-going need to protect archaeological sites and objects around the archipelago, the additional project with the Alutiiq Museum has been organized.